Learn something new every day

-The human pharynx is divided into three parts: the nasopharynx, oropharynx, and laryngopharynx.
-The nasopharynx is at the base of the skull next to the upper surface of the soft palate and is most important to the digestive system and respiratory system.
-The pharyngeal tonsil can be found in this area.
-It's a mass of lymphoid tissue commonly known as the adenoid.
+The human pharynx is widely seen as one of the most complex, at least from an anatomical perspective.
+It can be divided into three parts: the nasopharynx, the oropharynx, and the laryngopharynx.
+The nasopharynx is at the base of the skull next to the upper surface of the soft palate and is most important to the digestive and respiratory systems.
+The pharyngeal tonsil, which is a mass of lymphoid tissue commonly known as the adenoid, can also be found in this area.

-In general, a sore throat is called pharyngitis, and is an infection and inflammation of the pharynx.
-A medical professional uses a tongue depressor to examine the throat for an infection or other abnormalities.
-Infections are common, because both food and air pass through this area.
-When the tonsils become infected numerous times, they may be removed to prevent future infections.
+Sore throats are a common problem for many people.
+The medical name for this discomfort is pharyngitis, and it most cases it is caused by an infection or inflammation of the pharynx.
+Infections are common because both food and air pass through this area.
+Tonsil infections can also sometimes spread here.
+When the tonsils become infected numerous times, they are sometimes removed to prevent future incidences and chances for spread.

-Nasopharyngeal carcinoma is a cancer in the upper part of the throat.
+Other problems can impact this particular part of the body, too.
+Nasopharyngeal carcinoma, for instance, is a cancer in the upper part of the throat.
 It is typically not found until it has metastasized to other parts of the body.
-This type of throat cancer is rare in the U.S.
+It is very rare, but it is usually quite serious.

 @shell4life – I think it depends on the part of the pharynx that is affected, too.
 My aunt had different pharynx cancer symptoms than the ones you listed.